-From Financial Reform to AI Accountability
+From Financial Reform to Algorithmic Accountability

-2. The New "Black Box": An Algorithmic Subprime Crisis
+2. The New "Black Box": An Algorithmic Crisis

 Research indicates that a new systemic risk threatens consumer rights: the unchecked deployment of opaque Artificial Intelligence systems.

 When algorithms operate autonomously to determine credit scores, approve mortgages, calculate insurance premiums, or screen job applicants, they hold immense power over the daily lives of citizens.
 Without independent scientific oversight, these models can reproduce systemic biases and deny essential services.
-Protecting the public requires auditing the code itself.
+Protecting the public requires auditing the engineering itself.

 3. The EU AI Act as the Modern Consumer Shield